 Can a drill press be used as a milling machine?

 It is generally not recommended.
-Drill presses are not designed to handle the side loads created during milling operations, which can reduce accuracy and damage the machine.
+Drill presses are not designed to handle the side loads created during milling operations, which can reduce accuracy, cause tool chatter, and damage the machine spindle over time.

 What is a mini mill used for?